HowToGetLicensed

 Key Things to Know

-- Ongoing requirements: Once licensed, you'll need 0 hours of continuing education every 2 years.
+• Ongoing requirements: Once licensed, you'll need no continuing education hours every 2 years.
 No continuing education required.

 How Much Does a Contractor License Cost in Pennsylvania?